marcmylemans/privateglue-public/.source/documentation/Screenshots.md

 # PrivateGlue UI Walkthrough
 *Last updated: 28-04-2025*

-A concise overview of the PrivateGlue web interface, highlighting key workflows with representative screenshots.

 ## 1. First-Run Wizard
 On first launch (when no users exist), you can restore a backup or skip straight to creating your first admin account.